Table of Contents

 Thus, whether you’re interested in saving for retirement, opening a Tax-Free Savings account, personal taxable account, RRIF, or LIRA, your assets are invested in a wide net.

-Although that may mean not making immediate profit, it also means not taking any huge, devastating losses.
+Although that may mean not making an immediate profit, it also means not taking any huge, devastating losses.

 For a rookie in the investment world, this is a plus as it keeps investors on the journey to see the bigger picture.